-What Food Has the Most Pesticides
+What Food Has the Most Pesticides?

 The Dirty Dozen: Foods with High Pesticide Exposure

 Food is a necessity of life, but not all foods are equally beneficial.
-In fact, some popular fruits and vegetables such as strawberries, spinach, kale, nectarines, apples, grapes, peaches, cherries, pears, and raisins have earned the unfortunate distinction of being part of the "dirty dozen".
-These items carry high pesticide levels due to extensive use in their cultivation.
+Some popular fruits and vegetables such as strawberries, spinach, kale, nectarines, apples, grapes, peaches, cherries, pears, and raisins have earned the unfortunate distinction of being part of the 'dirty dozen.'

 The Dangers of Pesticides in Food Production